-Being well informed before you leave to Cuba takes worry out of traveling, and helps your trip go smoothly.
+Being well informed before you leave to Cuba, takes worry out of traveling and helps your trip goes smoothly.

 Cuba is a warm, tropical island, so cotton and other light fabrics are ideal for outdoor activities.
 Keep in mind, however, that resorts, restaurants, tour buses and other public areas are generally air conditioned.
 During wintertime, which is slightly cooler, we recommend bringing a light overcoat.
 For the rainy season May to October, rain gear or an umbrella will come in handy.